Get all the latest data for the Algarve

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about the Algarve, we always rely on the strongest methodology we can ... and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about the Algarve, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+Source Why we trust it How we used it

-| Portal das Finanças (NIF Guidance) | It is the Portuguese Tax Authority's own guidance for foreigners. | We used it to confirm that non-residents can and should get a NIF before buying.
-We used it to explain when a fiscal representative becomes relevant. |
+Portal das Finanças NIF guidance It is the Portuguese Tax Authority page for foreign citizens requesting a NIF.
+We used it to confirm that foreign citizens can request a NIF.
+We also used it to explain why the NIF is needed before buying.

 Make a profitable investment in the Algarve